efueger/galleryplus/README.md

 Provides a dedicated view of all images in a grid, adds image viewing capabilities to the files app and adds a gallery view to public links.

-This branch currently targets 8.1
+This branch currently targets ownCloud 8.1

 ![Screenshot](https://oc8demo.interfacloud.com/index.php/s/pvetv4RaIbFhDRb/download)
 ## Featuring